Bucks County Criminal Defense Lawyer

 There are multiple other grounds for relief under the PCRA.
 Speak with our Bucks County criminal defense lawyer for more information about the PCRA and if you can claim relief.

-If you or a loved one has been charged with a crime in Bucks County, Pennsylvania, you should contact an experienced attorney to represent your case.
-Contact a skilled Bucks County and Philadelphia criminal defense lawyer by calling The Law Offices of Lloyd Long at (215) 302-0171 to schedule a free legal consultation.
+If you or a loved one has been charged with a crime in Bucks County, Pennsylvania, contact our experienced Bucks County and Philadelphia criminal defense lawyers.
+Call The Law Offices of Lloyd Long at (215) 302-0171 to schedule a free case review.
 Let us defend your rights and protect your best interests in court.